 SECTION 2 (ELECTION PROCEDURES)

-Ø Elections shall be held once a year at the end of the spring semester.
+-Elections shall be held once a year at the end of the spring semester.

-Ø Only members in good standing can be nominated and/or vote for officers.
+-Only members in good standing can be nominated and/or vote for officers.

-Ø Nomination shall be accepted from the floor for all elected offices – one week prior to election.
-Nominations will be verbally announced or written at the second to last meeting in the spring semester.
-Nominations will be second in order to be placed on the ballot.
+-Nominations will be second in order to be placed on the ballot.
 There will be no limit to how many people can be on the ballot.

-Ø The nominee must be present at the time of the nomination in order to deny or accept the position at hand.
+- The nominee must be present at the time of the nomination in order to deny or accept the position at hand.

-Ø One may only run for 1 position.
+- One may only run for 1 position.
 Therefore, if nominated for 2 positions, that individual must choose which he/she would like to run for.

-Ø It will be the responsibility of the President and the Advisor/Co-advisor to handle all nominations and voting results.
+-It will be the responsibility of the President and the Advisor/Co-advisor to handle all nominations and voting results.

-Ø Each nominee must give a five minute speech stating how they will positively affect the future of the club.
+-Each nominee must give a five minute speech stating how they will positively affect the future of the club.
 Questions may be developed by the current executive board and the co-advisor.

-Ø No officer can hold the same position more than one time.
+- No officer can hold the same position more than one time.

-Ø To elect, a majority vote of the active club members in attendance shall be required.
+-To elect, a majority vote of the active club members in attendance shall be required.

-Ø Elected chapter officers shall take office during the first official meeting of the fall semester.
+-Elected chapter officers shall take office during the first official meeting of the fall semester.

-Ø The Vice-President, Treasurer, Secretary, Senator(s), and Historian shall each serve a one year term.
+- The Vice-President, Treasurer, Secretary, Senator(s), and Historian shall each serve a one year term.
 The President-Elect will serve two terms in total; a one year term as President Elect and a one year term as President.

-Ø In the event of a vacancy in any office, nominations and elections will be held at the next regularly scheduled club meeting.
+-In the event of a vacancy in any office, nominations and elections will be held at the next regularly scheduled club meeting.

-Ø To remove any elected officer from office, a petition signed by 1/3 of the active club members will need to be presented to the Advisor (who will verify the signatures against the chapter roster).
+- To remove any elected officer from office, a petition signed by 1/3 of the active club members will need to be presented to the Advisor (who will verify the signatures against the chapter roster).
 The petition shall include a list of charges brought against the officer by persons signing the petition.
 After appropriate review by all active members, a majority vote shall be required to remove the petitioned officer from office.
 During the time that the petition is in effect, and before a vote is taken, the officer shall be relieved of all duties for his/her chapter.

 SECTION 3 (DUTIES)

 President: The President shall be elected by a majority vote of the members of the Athletic Training Club.
 The President shall preside over meetings of the Athletic Training Club.
 The President is responsible for the overall operation of the Athletic Training Club.
 The President shall execute any other responsibility necessary to carry out duties of his/her office.
 The President may assign club members to ad hoc, or any potential ad hoc committees to further the goal of the Athletic Training Club.
-The President Shall also serve as a Co-Coordinator of the Annual High School Athletic Training Educational Symposium.
+The President shall also serve as a Co-Coordinator of the Annual High School Athletic Training Educational Symposium.

 President Elect: The President Elect shall be elected by a majority vote of the members of the Athletic Training Club.
 The President Elect shall assist with the overseeing of the ad hoc committees develop by the President.
 The President Elect shall assist the Advisor with the monitoring of the good standing of members.
 The President Elect shall serve as a Co-Coordinator of the Annual High School Athletic Training Educational Symposium.
 The President Elect shall assist in the overall operation of the Athletic Training Club.